Personal tools

 • The principal or acting licensed school administrator shall advise parents/legal guardians and the student of the charges orally and in writing (Notice of Hearing).

-• School personnel must explain to the parents/legal guardians that the student shall not be permitted to attend any traditional Albuquerque Public School while he/she is suspended.
+• School personnel must explain to the parents/legal guardians that the student will not be permitted to attend any traditional Albuquerque Public School while he/she is suspended.

-• School personnel shall advise parents/legal guardians of students with an identified disability of the availability of alternative continuation services during the term of the suspension as outlined in the student’s IEP.
+• School personnel will advise parents/legal guardians of students with an identified disability of the availability of alternative continuation services during the term of the suspension as outlined in the student’s IEP.

-• Parents/legal guardians shall be required to sign the request to waive the due process hearing for the request to be active.
+• Parents/legal guardians will be required to sign the request to waive the due process hearing for the request to be active.

-• School personnel shall advise parents/legal guardians and the student regarding possible education alternatives during the term of the suspension.
-APS Handbook for Student Success 2023-2024 Page 29 of 58
+• School personnel will advise parents/legal guardians and the student regarding possible education alternatives during the term of the suspension.

-• School personnel shall attach documentation of parent/legal guardian contacts and intervention to a copy of the Notice of Discipline Hearing form.
+• School personnel will attach documentation of parent/legal guardian contacts and intervention to a copy of the Notice of Discipline Hearing form.

-• Schools shall provide to the Hearing Office the long-term suspension waiver and long-term suspension hearing packet for hearing officer review.
+• Schools will provide to the Hearing Office the long-term suspension waiver and long-term suspension hearing packet for hearing officer review.

 • Failure to follow this procedural directive may result in reinstatement of the student.